 Keyboard shortcuts?
-But, that’s system-dependable, right?
-No, we can actually use keyboard shortcuts within Gmail.
-And a fair amount of them as well.
+But, that depends on your computer, right?
+No, we can use keyboard shortcuts within Gmail.
+And a large chunk of them as well.
 More than 50 shortcuts are available to fly through our mails with ease.
-Check them out here.
+Check them out here .

 Some keyboard shortcuts I use:

 - “c” to compose a new message from wherever.

 - “u” to return to my inbox from wherever.

 - “r” to reply to the message.